-Woolworths’ ban on single use disposable plastic bags kicks in on June 20.
-Coles will follow from July 1.
-Here’s how to prepare for the bag ban, and to save money as well as the planet.
+Woolworths and Coles have now banned disposable plastic bags.
+Here's how to embrace the bag ban, and to save money as well as the planet.

-Fast-forward to 2018, and the Woolworths Group alone hands out 3.2 billion single use plastic bags annually.
+Fast-forward to 2018, and the Woolworths Group alone was handing out 3.2 billion single use plastic bags annually.
 Some will head to landfill but many end up in waterways.

 And with the World Economic Forum estimating that by 2050 the world's oceans will contain more plastic (by weight) than fish, it's clearly time for action.

 Part of the problem is that plastic is cheap - really cheap.
 Single use grocery bags are estimated to cost just 3 cents each.

 Undoubtedly, banning the bags will save supermarkets a fortune.
 But that doesn't mean you have to fork out big bucks to find replacements.

 Both Woolies and Coles sell heavy duty reusable plastic bags for around 15 cents apiece.
 But why not use the bag ban as a cue to move away from disposable plastics altogether?